invertedv/testGo/docs/gomFile.md

 the name of the ClickHouse table to create with the sampled loans.
 <br><br>
 - strats2: \<field list\><br>
-a comma-separated list of the fields to stratify on for the second pass If you wish to conduct random sampling rather than stratified sampling, specify strats2 as "noGroups".
+a comma-separated list of the fields to stratify on for the second pass.
+  If you wish
+  to conduct random sampling rather than stratified sampling, specify a single
+  field: "noGroups".
 - sampleSize2: \<int\><br>
 the target sample size for pass 2;
 - where2: \<clause\><br>